Turn your old mobile phones into cash

 How does mobile phone recycling work?

 Mobile phone recycling services pay you money for your old mobile phone.
 This is usually a case of simply checking your make and model to see what they pay and sending them your phone to recycle.
-Providing the phone meets their conditions, they'll send you a cheque.
+Providing the phone meets their conditions, they'll send you a cheque or transfer the money into your bank account.

-You can also recycle damaged or faulty old mobile phones and get some money for them.
-Or recycle your old mobile phone accessories like chargers free of charge.
+You can even recycle damaged or faulty old mobile phones and still get a little cash for them, or recycle your old mobile phone accessories like chargers free of charge.

 What happens to my old mobile phone after I recycle it?